serval-uni-lu/sherlock.replication/README.md

-# Sherlock replication package
+# ISSTA 2022 replication package
-This repository contains the necessary scripts and source code to build the Sherloc-Gzoltar mven plugin, the scripts used to run the experiment for each projects and the results presented in _Identifying non-Deterministic Software Components_
+This repository contains the necessary scripts and source code to build the Gzoltar maven plugin, the scripts used to run the experiment for each projects and the results presented in _Identifying non-Deterministic Software Components_
 ## Requirements
 ### Data extraction
 - `unzip`